loeksnokes/code-with-ai-lab/handouts/session4-handout.md

 ---

 ## Automation & CI quick guide
-- Add GitHub Actions to run tests on PRs (see `.github/workflows/python-tests.yml`).
+- CI (Continuous Integration) is a practice where developers frequently merge code changes into a central repository, followed by automated builds and tests to catch issues early.
-- Use `pre-commit` hooks locally:
+  - helps ensure the codebase remains stable,
-  - Configure `.pre-commit-config.yaml` with `black`, `ruff`, `isort`.
+  - allows teams to detect and fix bugs quickly, and
-  - Install locally: `pip install pre-commit && pre-commit install`.
+  - leads to faster development cycles and more reliable software.
-- CI tips:
+  - Steps:
     - Run `pytest -q` as the core check.
     - Add a job step for linters to fail fast.
     - Optionally add a license-scan or dependency-safety step.

 ---